Microsoft Compliance Score (Preview)

 When two different assessments in the same group share customer-managed actions, the completion of implementation details, testing, and status for the action in one assessment automatically synchronizes to the same action in any other assessment in the group.
 This unifies the assigned improvement actions across the group and reduces duplicating work.

-Sign in, set up permissions, and learn about your Compliance Score dashboard in Compliance Score setup.
+Learn how to sign in, set up permissions, and configure updates and dashboard views at Compliance Score setup.